mitchrule/notes/Models_of_Computation/09_Turing_Machines_Computability.md

 _A Turing machine does not have to consume all of its input to finish in the accept state._

+If all strings in a language halt a Turing machine, that language is decidable.

 ## Transition Function

 A transition $\delta (q_i,x)=(q_j,y,d)$ depends on two things